AnalogJ/drawbridge/README.md

 Writing template to /Users/jason/.ssh/drawbridge/prod-app-idle-us-west-2

 ```

-Using the `questions` & `config_template` defined in the configuration file (`~/drawbridge.yaml`) Drawbridge will attempt to
-generate a managed ssh config file.
-Drawbrige will prompt the user for any questions which it is unable to determine an
-answer (no default value and no flag value specified).

-Questions & Templates can be customized completely to match your organization.

 You can also enable `DRYRUN` mode to see exactly what files Drawbrige would generate, without actually writing any files.